electric power, voltage, current, and resistance calculations pie chart - sengpielaudio Checker

 How many decibels (dB) are actually twice or three times as loud?

 There is really no RMS power.
-The words "RMS power" show not correct, that there is a
+The words "RMS power" are not correct.
+There is a calculation

-calculation of a power which is the multiplication of a voltage RMS and an amperage RMS.
+of power which is the multiplication of a RMS voltage and a RMS current.

 watts calculated from measuring the RMS voltage.
 Please, read here: